 Let me hear in the morning of your steadfast love, for in you I trust.
 Make me know the way I should go, for to you I lift up my soul.
 Psalm 143:8

-I knew they could use the exercise and would love the adventure.
-And I could picture our little Jack—only a year at the time— happily bounding along with his heart full of wonder on only his second time exploring a trail.
+I knew they could use the exercise and would love the adventure—they love going anywhere in the car or on a leash.
+I could picture our little Jack happily bounding along with his heart full of wonder on only his second time exploring a trail.

 Excited is a bit too small a word to describe Jack’s mood.

 All his lessons of heeling calmly at my left vanished as though they’d never taken place.
 I guess he couldn’t make the connection between the sidewalk and the woods.

 I found myself severely tempted to take him off the leash.
 He repeatedly bounded ahead up the trail, darting from one side to the next sniffing everything, often tying Jen and me up with crossed leashes.
 And there seemed to be some discrepancy between the dogs over who deserved the right to lead.
 Let’s just say Jen and I didn’t set our pace.

 We told ourselves they were just excited and would soon calm down and keep pace with us.
 It was a good thought.

 Little did we know that half way around the loop the trail would narrow to single file, only intensifying their bids for first place.
 Up and down they pulled us, over fallen limbs and through leaning branches.
 But that wasn’t the worst part.
 The spider webs were.

 I guess that part of the trail isn’t traveled much.
 Every few steps I felt thin strands of webbing stretched across the path breaking against my face.
 I could never see them, but I always felt them.